McLaren M10A car-by-car histories

 Peter Gethin's works car in UK series 1969.
 Also taken to USA for three mid-season races: US 1969 R6-R8.
 Sold to Doug Serrurier for Paddy Driver (SA) 1970 (4 starts plus 1 DNS) and then crashed at Roy Hesketh 5 Jul 1970 and not raced again.

 Retained by Driver until May 2000 when bought by Duncan Fox and Tony Roberts of Group 7 Sportscars in New Zealand.
 Roberts took full ownership of the car in 2009 and - as of May 2011 - was working to have it completed for racing in 2012.
 The restoration continues, but in 2014, Tony Roberts bought a M10A from the US instead.
 In April 2016, Duncan Fox was continuing with the restoration of M10A/1.
-By 2018, Roberts had sold the M10A to the Stafford Collection in the USA, but it was still with Fox to be finished.
+By 2018, Roberts had sold the M10A to private collection in the USA, but it was still with Fox to be finished.

 Driven by: Peter Gethin and Paddy Driver.
 First race: Oulton Park (UK R1), 4 Apr 1969.
 Total of 15 recorded races.

 George Eaton: US and Canadian series 1969 (#98 red, won at Mont-Tremblant 25 May 1969, second at Mosport Park 18 May 1969 - both in Canadian series - and third at Seattle 6 Jul 1969 in US series).
 Identified as chassis 300-02 in a letter from Eaton when Ian Fitz-Simon owned the car in 2008.